Le Dieu bleu: Background

 Ballet impresario and producer Sergei Diaghilev staged two exotic ballets for the Ballets Russes: Cléopâtre in 1909 and Scheherazade in 1910, both great successes with the Parisian public.
 He hoped that Le Dieu bleu (another exotic ballet) would be equally successful.

-It was one of six new ballets for the 1911 Ballets Russes season.
-The others were Narcisse, La Peri, Le Spectre de la rose, Sadko, and Petrushka.
+It was one of six new ballets for the 1912 Ballets Russes season.
+The others were Prélude à l'après-midi d'un faune, La Péri, Daphnis et Chloé, Thamar based on Balakirev's Tamara, and Sadko.
 Michel Fokine choreographed all of them, while Léon Bakst designed the sets and costumes for the first four.
 When Fokine and Bakst started work on Ida Rubinstein's ballet, Le Martyre de Saint Sébastien, Diaghilev felt betrayed.
 He pushed Dieu forward to 1912 although he lost interest in the ballet and spent huge amounts of money on the production in the hope that Dieu would make Vaslav Nijinsky a great international star.

 Fokine started work on Dieu in St. Petersburg in the winter of 1911–1912.
 He based some of his ideas for the ballet on the dances of the Royal Siamese Court ballet.
 This company had danced in St. Petersburg in 1900.
 Fokine also studied the arts of India, but in the end his dances for Dieu were uninspired and dull.

 Hahn's music could have been the reason, as it was not very good.
 Prince Lieven, a critic and historian of the Ballets Russes, said the music had no interest or importance but only that it was "sweet and insipid."
 Bakst based his ideas for the sets and costumes on the posters and printed materials for the Cambodian Ballet's 1906 productions in France.